 The demand for safe and comfortable medically-assisted detox and recovery treatment is growing exponentially as the United States continues to struggle with the epidemic of substance abuse.
 Overdose has reduced the national life expectancy due to a 21 percent spike in drug-related fatalities, making substance abuse and addiction a major public health and safety crisis.

-Combatting the nationwide drug and alcohol abuse problem requires access to addiction recovery services, beginning with safe and reputable medically assisted detox programs.
+Combating the nationwide drug and alcohol abuse problem requires access to addiction recovery services, beginning with safe and reputable medically-assisted detox programs.
 The inherent distrust society holds when it comes to detox facilities and recovery in general stems from misinformation and dishonest business practices from fraudulent companies.
 Unraveling these misconceptions and increasing awareness of treatment options is the first step in ending the addiction epidemic.

 Suboxone, an opioid commonly utilized during medical detox, is categorized as a class III controlled narcotic.
 It is potentially addictive, especially to people with a prior history of drug and alcohol abuse.
 Because of these risks, Suboxone tapers are intended for short-term use only- typically for less than two weeks.
 Though it is safe when used as directed and under proper supervision, misuse of Suboxone can lead to dangerous, life-threatening health complications including:

-Close medical monitoring by recovery experts within a safe and secure Suboxone detox facility, medically assisted detox with Suboxone helps combat the negative side effects of drug and alcohol withdrawal such as physical pain and discomfort.
+Close medical supervision by recovery experts within a safe and secure Suboxone detox facility, medically-assisted detox with Suboxone helps combat the negative side effects of drug and alcohol withdrawal such as physical pain and discomfort.
 By removing these factors which often cause hesitation in beginning the recovery process, Suboxone allows you to focus instead on the mental and emotional aspects of transforming your life.